-- Spontaneous civil disturbances have become more common in recent years.
+- Spontaneous civil disturbances may occur.
 Avoid crowds, political rallies, and street demonstrations and maintain security awareness at all times. - Even though Malawi is known as "the warm heart of Africa," crime is common in larger cities (Lilonwe, Blantyre, and Mzuzu).
 Rural areas are much safer.
 Most crimes against U.S. citizens involve property.
 Residential break-ins are prevalent throughout Malawi and perpetrators of these crimes are usually well-armed and may resort to violence with little provocation.
-Petty street crime (robbery and pickpocketing) is common, and break-ins have also occurred in hotels/lodges throughout the country. - U.S. citizens are urged to avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have increased, esp. in Lilongwe. - While in Malawi, you are subject to all local laws.
-Always carry at least 5000 kwacha because this is the amount a police officer will fine you for any "offense".
-You may be able to talk your way out of these petty offenses (like a "dirty car"), but you will have to pay if they insist or else you will be arrested. - Don't buy counterfeit and pirated goods, even if they are widely available.
+Petty street crime (robbery and pick-pocketing) is common, and break-ins have also occurred in hotels/lodges throughout the country. - U.S. citizens are urged to avoid traveling on foot at night, especially in urban areas, as armed muggings and assaults have increased, esp. in Lilongwe. - o However, some recent students have said they never felt safer while traveling in an LMIC.
+They never felt threatened and people were universally nice.
+Be street wise in the two largest cities. - While in Malawi, you are subject to all local laws.
+Always carry at least 5000 Kwacha because this is the amount a police officer will fine you for any "offense".
+You may be able to talk your way out of these petty offenses (like a "dirty car"), but you will have to pay if they insist or else you will be arrested. - O Don't buy counterfeit and pirated goods, even if they are widely available.
 Bootlegs are illegal in the United States, and you may be breaking local law too.